inmnin/EKD-ICANN2024/README.md

 After setting the parameters, you can run `finetune_teacher.py`.

+You need to run `finetune_teacher.py` multiple times, setting a different `data_set_type` each time, to obtain the corresponding fine-tuned teacher model weights for all datasets.

 The teacher's weights fine-tuned for a particular dataset will be saved in the folder `Teacher_Model/xxx_Model/`(xxx is the data_set_type you have set).

 ## 3. Run MAKD method in main.py: